New Look, Same Mission

 Sounds awesome, right?
 Nonprofit judo is a powerful tool to have in your tech nonprofit toolbelt, and it’s important to use nonprofit status to your advantage from the beginning.
 Rather than going into your tech nonprofit journey imagining an uphill battle, turn the scenario around by tapping into the unique opportunities it presents.

-We break down nonprofit judo into four distinct categories
+We break down nonprofit judo into four distinct categories:

 1. Customer Segmentation